syjgino/SLA/README.md

 ### Analysis
 1. Find and copy .WIFF files to a working folder.
 Extract to Mzml format with MSConverterGUI.
-2. Read the Suitability Test results with the SLA using the SST tab.
+2. To read the Suitability Test results with the SLA, select the **SST** tab.
 3. Import the Mzml file with the SST result (the “LOD” file above).
 4. Import the Tuning_spname_dict_xxx.xlsx file
 5. Hit Run and the result will be saved to an xlsx file under the same directory with the